 Language was an obvious barrier to globalisation.
 Now, every twenty-something from Osaka to Oslo can speak English, forever burdened with Chandler Bing inflections having grown up on endless Friends re-runs.
 The sad fact is if you can’t be universally understood with minimum fuss you’ll be left behind.
 Take a recent survey of employers for example, where 80% admitted that a strong regional accent would count against prospective candidates.

 So what has Coronavirus taught us about globalisation?

 The virus has held up a mirror to the whole concept of a unified world.
 There’s been no global response.
-When the chips have fallen every country has devised their own strategy and followed their own science.
-Faced with such vastly divergent infection rates, countries have been forced to acknowledge the unique demographics, social norms and cultures of their inhabitants.
+When the chips have fallen every country has devised its own strategy and followed its own science.
+Faced with such vastly divergent infection rates, countries have been forced to acknowledge the unique demographics, social norms, and cultures of their inhabitants.
 Coronavirus has proven globalisation to be a flimsy construct that hasn’t held up to an existential examination.

 In the UK as the Westminster government dithered and struggled to come up with a cohesive plan, they asked the public to invoke the spirit of The Blitz; conveniently ignoring the fact they’ve spent decades trying to systematically dismantle local communities and undermine the concept of society.
 Despite this, the strength of local communities has come to the fore and become one of the few cornerstones people can rely on.

 Local businesses have stepped up to donate food and PPE supplies to frontline NHS staff.
 Neighbours who’ve previously barely uttered a word to each other are now taking turns to do food shops.
 Having been brought up to forgo the parochial, people are now remembering that you can be a citizen of the world and of your own street.